MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 For a face *Fi* and a face *Fj* (with the corresponding surfaces *Si* and *Sj*) there are some places in 3D space, where the distance between the surfaces is less than (or equal to) sum of tolerances of the faces.

-@figure{/user_guides/boolean_operations/images/operations_image009.svg,  "Face/face interference: common curves"}
+@figure{/user_guides/boolean_operations/images/operations_image009.svg,"Face/face interference: common curves",418}

 In the first case the result contains intersection curves *C<sub>ijk</sub> (k = 0, 1, 2…k<sub>N</sub>,* where *k<sub>N</sub>* is the number of intersection curves with corresponding values of tolerances *Tol(C<sub>ijk</sub>)*.

-@figure{/user_guides/boolean_operations/images/operations_image010.svg, "Face/face interference: common points"}
+@figure{/user_guides/boolean_operations/images/operations_image010.svg,"Face/face interference: common points",305}

 In the second case Face *Fi* and face *Fj* have one or several new vertices *V<sub>ijm</sub>*, where <i>m=0,1,2, ... mN, mN </i> is the number of intersection points.